Skip to content

 When is the best time to climb Burach?

-The standard good-weather months for Burach are March, April, May, June, July, August, September, October, November.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+March, April, May, June, July, August, September, October, November give the most reliable conditions on Burach.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.